 - Steward - Staff contact or relationship manager.

-- Student (Profile Is) - A profile designation for profiles that have received a scholarship.
+- Student - A profile designation for profiles that have received a scholarship.

-- Supporting Org (Profile Is) - A profile designation for an organization.
-A supporting organization is a tax exempt charitable alternative to a private foundation.
-It has status as a public charity with an independent mission and board of directors from the foundation.
-The relationship with the community foundation is to oversee the grant distribution, audits, investment oversight, and reporting.
+- Supporting Org - A profile designation for an organization.
+A supporting organization is a tax exempt charitable alternative to a private organization.
+It has status as a public charity with an independent mission and board of directors from the organization.
+The relationship with the organization is to oversee the grant distribution, audits, investment oversight, and reporting.

 - Task - A reminder to complete a piece of work.